 - 1. A review of the event in your own words.
-(DO NOT PLAGIARIZE) what was "it" about .
-This should be a bulky paragraph. (if it is a movie review, it needs to review the WHOLE movie, not just a preview tagline) - How it relates to class. terms/concepts that relate to class (2 or more) WITH their correlating examples - 3.
-What it tells you about that minority group what did you learn
+(DO NOT PLAGIARIZE) what was "it" about.
+Prove that you did the extra credit, so be sure this paragraph is substantial. - 2.
+How it relates to class. terms/concepts that relate to class (2 or more) and give examples to show you can correlate. - 3.
+What it tells you about that culture what did you learn - 4.
+Your personal reflections what did you think about "it?"

-4. Your personal reflections - what did you think about "it?"
-If you report on an article or event, you must include a copy of the article, or a program from the event
+^{} If you report on an article or event, you must include a copy of the article, or a program from the event

-All extra credit assignments must be turned-in through email, typed, double spaced, normal 10/12 font, 1" margins, and with all four criteria met.
+All extra credit assignments must be turned-in typed, double spaced, normal 10/12 font, 1" margins, and with all four criteria met.
 Standard Written English must be displayed.
 If your paper is not formatted as stated, it will be turned back to you ungraded.
 If completed correctly, handed-in extra credits can earn you 2 points to be added to your final, overall grade.
 A maximum of 8 points of extra credit will be allotted to be added to your final grade.
 This is a CHOICE you have .. extra credits are not required.

-THE LAST DAY TO TURN IN EXTRA CREDITS IS BY 11:59PM on Friday, Aug 9th
+THE LAST DAY TO TURN IN EXTRA CREDITS IS BY 11:59PM on Monday, April 29